graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 using the native ``tf.float16`` data type.
 To find out more about using half or mixed precision data types for training models in TensorFlow, take a look at this tutorial from the Graphcore tutorials repository:
-:tutorials-repo:`TensorFlow 1 on the IPU: Training a model using half- and mixed-precision <tutorials/tensorflow1/half_precision_training>`.
+:tutorials-repo-tf1:`TensorFlow 1 on the IPU: Training a model using half- and mixed-precision <tutorials/tensorflow1/half_precision_training>`.